Aras-Mobile-Shop/.github/profile/README.md

 # Aras Mobile Shop
-## Introduction
+## Short Introduction
-Mobile shop website where users can contact and order mobile devices.
+A mobile shop website where users can contact and order mobile devices.

 ## Functionality